fierce-katie/cmc-pp-scheme-intro/brief.md

-# Introduction to the Scheme programming language
+# Some notes on the Scheme programming language

 ## Intro
 * MIT, 1975